 13:30 - 17:00

-On the afternoon of 29 October 2018, this masterclass will take a closer look at what extended producer responsibility chemes in different parts of the world truly cost – including Canada, Asia and Europe.
-It will evaluate how these programmes may change as new policies are introduced, including the revised Packaging & Packaging Waste Directive in Europe and movements to full EPR in parts of Canada.
+On the afternoon of 12 November 2019, this masterclass will take a closer look at what extended producer responsibility schemes in different parts of the world truly cost – including programmes in Canada, Asia and Europe.
+It will evaluate what these programmes cost on a per capita basis and how they have changed as new policies are introduced, including the revised Packaging & Packaging Waste Directive in Europe and movements to full EPR in parts of Canada.

 Fees are altering as new studies arise that require the actual costs of recycling different materials to be incorporated into EPR schemes.
-There are also movements to add more modulating fees that would give producers credit for using recycled content and penalties for disruptive packaging designs.
-This masterclass will investigate how EPR fees are structured to provide tools for companies to understand these costs.
+There are also movements to add more eco-modulating fees that give producers credit for using recycled content and penalties for disruptive packaging designs.
+Such fees also highlight the requirement to understand what is considered “recyclable” in each country.
 Modified fees send signals to producers about packaging design, and this session will discuss why companies must have an in-depth understanding of fees in order to integrate them into the cost of goods and reflect them in their design protocol.

-Attendees will also learn about tools that are available to help companies measure their sustainability goals.
+Attendees will also learn about tools that are available to help companies measure their sustainability goals (i.e. EMF reporting).
 The workshop will exemplify how these tools allow companies to use data from fee reports to automatically calculate both internal and external sustainability metrics such as greenhouse gas emissions, recycled content percentages, packaging-to-product ratios and more.

-Significant legislative changes occurred in the beginning of 2018 in this area, especially in Europe and Canada, and this masterclass will address how these changes are affecting the environmental packaging industry as a whole moving forward.
+Significant legislative changes occurred in the beginning of 2019 in this area, especially in Europe and Canada, and this masterclass will address how these changes will affect the global environmental packaging industry moving forward.